Menu

 What is the average salary in Gibraltar?

-The average salary in Gibraltar is approximately £38,000 per year, with a median of £36,500.
-However, salaries vary widely by industry - iGaming and financial services professionals typically earn £40,000-£100,000+, while hospitality and retail roles start closer to the minimum wage of £9.50 per hour.
+Public sector pay scales and advertised-role data suggest an average of around £38,000 per year, though this varies widely by sector. iGaming and financial services professionals typically earn £40,000 to £100,000-plus at senior levels, while hospitality and retail roles sit closer to the minimum wage of £9.50 per hour (as of July 2025).

 What is the minimum wage in Gibraltar in 2026?